GENIVI/navigation/test/navigation/README.md

 The folder ./log contains the generated sequence charts (see below)

-There's a mechanism to trig with DLT, so it's necessary to build some stuff before.
+There's a optional mechanism to trig with DLT, please build the stuff in dlt-triggers before:

 ##How to build the trigger
 Under ./dlt-triggers